 Brexit-proofing means more savings

-Let’s be honest, there’s a chance that the U.K. will approach New Years Day without a deal in sight.
+Let’s be honest, there’s a chance that the UK will approach New Years Day without a deal in sight.
 Coupled with the already burgeoning effects of COVID-19 to the economy, it is likely that a no-deal Brexit will stunt economic growth, increase inflation, and peak unemployment.

-So, what does that mean for you and me?
 Experts are seeing Britons prepare more wiggle room in their budget and build a savings safety net with locked-in rates, in case the interest rate becomes lower for longer.
 At a time of real uncertainty, many are reorganising their budget and diversifying their investments towards more stable options (metals vs. the volatility of the stock market).

 Travel spending on the rise

-Although a vaccine won’t necessarily be the cure-all in 2021, strides of rapid testing and more effective policies will see countries lightening border restrictions and welcoming travellers again over the course of the year.
+Strides of rapid testing and more effective policies will see countries lightening border restrictions and welcoming travellers again over the course of the year.
 In lieu of the demanding year, people are recognising the need for a proper work/life balance and ‘self-care’ time with friends and families.

 Reports show consumers already booking ahead for their travel plans.
 Many are taking advantage of unspent vacation days and planning longer holidays, as well as flushing higher price tags for ‘bucket-list’ trips around the world.
 The precariousness of a post-Brexit Sterling have also driven big-spenders to convert currency early, locking in rates for a stack of cash to supplement hedging all of their bets right before the trip.